From Lasers to Light Fields

 This course will prepare you for the coming revolution in Digital Holograms.
 Optical Holograms (which require lasers in order to create them) have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
 We are at the beginning of a new era of holographic imaging and this course is designed to educate you about what is already here and to prepare you for what is to come.

-For the full curriculum click here
+For the full curriculum click here!

 The instructor for this course is Linda Law, a Holographic and Digital artist involved in the field of Holography since 1975 - in Holographic Research, Fine Art, curating exhibitions of Holograms, teaching classes and writing about this astonishing medium.
-Her early days in research at NY Institute of Technology (where she was the assistant director of the Center for Optics, Lasers and Holography) exposed her to the cutting edge of Computer Graphics Research at NYIT’s Computer Graphics Lab and began a journey towards working with what is now being manifested as Digital Holograms.
+Her early days in research at NY Institute of Technology (where she was the assistant director of the Center for Optics, Lasers and Holography) exposed her to the cutting edge of Computer Graphics Research at NYIT’s Computer Graphics Lab and began a journey toward working with what is now being manifested as Digital Holograms.
 These days she is still pushing the envelope as Executive Director of the Center for the Holographic Arts (HoloCenter) and as the Founder of the Virtual Museum of Holography (VMOH) which is a project of the HoloCenter.

 It has taken over 35 years for the technology to reach the point where computers are powerful and fast enough to handle the vast amounts of data processing and transfer that this requires.
-The internet has changed dramatically since those early days and now - finally - new displays have reached a high enough resolution and developments in Light Field Technology have made it possible to present dimensional, full color, moving images without goggles or glasses.
+The internet has changed dramatically since those early days and now - finally - new displays have reached a high enough resolution and developments in Light Field Technology have made it possible to present dimensional, full-color, moving images without goggles or glasses.

 For a full understanding of the many aspects of Holography, this course will educate you on the history of Holography since the very beginning with Dr. Dennis Gabor in 1947.
 It will ground you in the many types of holograms and what it takes to produce them - Optical Holography is alive and well, artists are working in the medium, there are facilities where you can have hands-on experience making holograms, the HoloCenter administers a competitive grant program to teach you and to help you produce images and are making it possible to see exhibitions of holograms.
 Understanding the creative possibilities of Optical Holograms will give you a foundation for creating content as we shift into this new digital form of Holography.